DexterDixon/Rasberry-Pi-Robot/README.md

-Install and usage instructions can be found on the wiki https://github.com/DexterDixon/Rasberry-Pi-Robot/wiki
+Install and usage instructions can be found on the wiki. https://github.com/DexterDixon/Rasberry-Pi-Robot/wiki